tom-seddon/imgui/examples/addons_examples/README_FIRST.txt

 							-> some Gz decompression helper methods, available if IMGUI_USE_ZLIB is defined at the project level (this definition requires linking to the zlib library).

 Tip: every single imgui "widget" addon listed above (and in some cases even some part of it) CAN BE EXCLUDED from the compilation by defining at the project level something like: NO_IMGUIFILESYSTEM, etc (and the first demo, main.cpp, should always compile).
+The definitions needed to exclude all the addons are:
+NO_IMGUISTYLESERIALIZER
+NO_IMGUIFILESYSTEM
+NO_IMGUIDATECHOOSER
+NO_IMGUILISTVIEW
+NO_IMGUITOOLBAR
+NO_IMGUIPANELMANAGER
+NO_IMGUITABWINDOW
+NO_IMGUIDOCK
+NO_IMGUIVARIOUSCONTROLS
+NO_IMGUINODEGRAPHEDITOR
+NO_IMGUICODEEDITOR
+NO_IMGUISTRING
+NO_IMGUIHELPER
+NO_IMGUIEMSCRIPTEN
+Disabling unused addons greatly improves compilation times (any in many cases including <imgui.h> as a "precompiled header" can give a further speed-up).
+Tip: you can use the definition NO_IMGUI_ADDONS to disable all the addons with a single definition!
+(More on this later)

 And now there's a new kind of imgui addons, called "yes addons".